MattBriden/Random-Forest-Example/README.md

 rf.fit(train_features, train_labels)
 ```

 Once the forest has been fit with the training data we can test it out.
 Using the testing data that was created with scikit-learn we can gather predictions for each text and compare it against the actual classifications that we know each text to be.
-For this model it had an accuracy of 96% when predicting classifications for the testing data.
+For this model it had a Mean Absolute Error of 0.04, meaning that each classification that the model predicts is off by an average of 0.04.
+Since our classifications are 1 and 0 this shows that our model has made accurate predictions.
 ```python
 # test to see error rate
 predictions = rf.predict(test_features)